Skip to Content

 How to Test for FRα

-To test for FRα expression, labs have been validated to perform the FDA-approved test.
+Testing for FRα is carried out at labs that have been validated to perform the VENTANA FOLR1 IHC assay.

 How to Order ELAHERE